 In accordance with the ASX Recommendations, the Remuneration and Nomination Committee Charter provides that the Committee must consist only of non-executive directors with a minimum of three members, the majority being independent directors and an independent director as Chair.
-The role and responsibilities of the Remuneration and Nomination Committee are summarised on page 14 in the Remuneration Report (in the 2015 Annual Report), and a copy of the Remuneration and Nomination Committee Charter is available on the Spark Infrastructure website.
+The role and responsibilities of the Remuneration and Nomination Committee are summarised on page 32 of the Remuneration Report (in the 2016 Annual Report), and a copy of the Remuneration and Nomination Committee Charter is available on the Spark Infrastructure website at http://sparkinfrastructure.com/about/governance.

-The current members of the Remuneration and Nomination Committee are Christine McLoughlin (Chair since 1 June 2015), Brian Scullin, Anne McDonald and Keith Turner.
-Brian Scullin was formerly Chair of the Committee until 31 May 2015.
-Details regarding the skills and experience of the Committee members are set out on pages 1-3 of the Directors' Report (in the 2015 Annual Report) and the directors' attendance at meetings of the Committee are set out on page 11 of the Directors' Report (in the 2015 Annual Report).
+As at the date of this statement, the members of the Remuneration and Nomination Committee are Christine McLoughlin (Chair), Anne McDonald, Keith Turner and Doug McTaggart (since May 2016).
+Details of the skills and experience of the Committee members are set out on pages 1-3 of the Directors' Report (in the 2016 Annual Report) and the directors' attendance at meetings of the Committee are set out on page 12 of the Directors' Report (in the 2016 Annual Report).